In this tutorial, we’re going to look at how to set up WireGuard in OPNsense.

 WireGuard is a fairly new VPN protocol that is fast, simple, and lean when compared to something like OpenVPN.
 OpenVPN has the benefit of longevity, but WireGuard is the newer and faster protocol that many people are interested in using.
 I’ve been using WireGuard for a few years now (on various devices) and have been very happy with how it performs.

 I also want to point out that if you’re running OPNsense, it makes sense to run WireGuard there.
-There are plenty of devices where you can run it, but generally, I find it best to run on a router.
+There are plenty of devices where you can run it, but generally, I find it best to run WireGuard in OPNsense (or any router, for that matter).

 How to Set Up WireGuard in OPNsense